 This intriguing tuberous root has a potato-like brown skin exterior and crisp white flesh inside, similar to an apple’s texture.

-Some say it is like a cross between a potato and an apple.
+Some say it is like a cross between a water chestnut and a pear.

 🥔 Physical characteristics

 Jicama may have a unique appearance when unpeeled with its brownish skin and tubular shape, but when you remove its rough exterior, you’ll find crisp and juicy flesh that’s white in color.